Rail transport in Albania: Durrës–Pristina line

-Progradec-Krystallopigi line
+Pogradec–Krystallopigi line

-It was announced that a Albania-Greece line is underway.
-The construction of a new railway line with a total length of about 130 km is underway and will connect Greece with Albania.
-The railway line will connect between Greece and Albania, through Florina-Krystallopigi-Pogradec.
+In 2021, it was announced that a railway linking Albania and Greece was entering planning stages.
+The line, with a length of around 130 km of new track, connect between the two countries through Florina-Krystallopigi-Pogradec.
+The line is planned to be single-track and electrified.

 Pan-European Corridor VIII

 Albania, Bulgaria and North Macedonia have signed on 19 October 2021 an agreement to complete Pan-European Corridor VIII.

+The Durres - Pogradec line will be extended by 3 km to Lin where the tracks will continue into North Macedonia.

-North Macedonia seeks funding for rail link with Albania.
+North Macedonia is currently seeking funding for the rail link.

 Statistics

 Usage of the railway network of Albania is declining year by year.

 Rail links to adjacent countries

-Neighbouring railways have the same gauge.
+All neighbouring railways share the same gauge.